 Dr Gregory Tate, University of St Andrews ([email protected])

 Greg Tate is a Senior Lecturer at St Andrews, and is interested in all aspects of the relation between literature and linguistics in the nineteenth century.
 He is currently writing a monograph titled The Grammar of Style in Victorian Literature.
-Other new publications include an article on Thomas Hardy and grammar, ‘Thomas Hardy’s Pure English’, in Victorian Literature and Culture, and a chapter on literature, science, and voice in the 1870s volume of Cambridge University Press’s ‘Rereading the Nineteenth Century’ series (both forthcoming).
+Other new publications include an article on Thomas Hardy and grammar, ‘Thomas Hardy’s Pure English’, in Victorian Literature and Culture, and a chapter on literature, science, and voice in the 1870s volume of Cambridge University Press’s ‘Nineteenth-Century Literature in Transition’ series (both forthcoming).